UrbanInstitute/covid-neighborhood-job-analysis/README.md

 ## App functionality

-*Initial Thoughts*: The app will show the user two dropdowns, the second of which allows text search and select.
-Below that is a link that says "Hide job loss assumptions by industry" that hides a group of 20 small sliders and input text boxes on click.
-Below that is a map.
-The map displays a county-level summary of the total estimated job loss by county, based on the slider defaults.
-When the sliders or input boxes change, the map changes in response.
+*Second Cut*: The app will show the user two dropdowns, the second of which allows text search and select.
+Below that is a sentence that talks about the job loss index for that area, then below that is a map.
+The map displays a tract-level summary of the total estimated job loss by county, based on estimates produced from the R scripts above.

-The first dropdown asks the user to choose by metro area, county, or city and town.
-Once selected, the following dropdown is highlighted, which allows them to search and/or select from a list the metro area, county, or city and town they want to focus on.
+The first dropdown asks the user to choose by metro area or county.
+Once selected, the following dropdown is highlighted, which allows them to search and/or select from a list the metro area or county they want to focus on.

-Once selected, a map appears.
-The map pans to the geography and colors all census tracts in the chosen geography by the % of job loss, based on the slider assumptions.
-When the sliders or input boxes change, the map changes in response.
+Once selected, the map zooms to that location.
+The map is likely produced in Mapbox and shows census tracts in the chosen geography by the job loss index.

 ## Contact